willtheorangeguy/willtheorangeguy/README.md

 <h1 align="center">Hi/Hola/Hoi/Bonjour 👋, I'm @willtheorangeguy</h1>
 <h3 align="center">I build small, fun, and powerful programs in Python and reusable web templates!
 I also like dogs.</h3>

 <p align="center">Check out some of my GitHub stats below, or scroll down a little further to see the repositories that I am most proud of.
+If you want to get in touch, don't hesitate to open a <a href="https://docs.github.com/en/pull-requests">pull request</a>, <a href="https://docs.github.com/en/issues">issue</a> or <a href="https://docs.github.com/en/discussions">discussion</a> on <a href="https://github.com/willtheorangeguy?tab=repositories">any of my projects</a>!
 Happy open sourcing!</p>

 <p align="center"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=willtheorangeguy&theme=darkhub&margin-w=10&no-bg=true" alt="willtheorangeguy"/></a></p>